yuanye-95/yuanye-95.github.io/_pages/about.md

 **Ye Yuan**, Yanxia Wu*, Pengming Feng, Yan Fu, Yulei Wu

 - We propose a segmentation-guided semantic-aware self-supervised denoising method for SAR images, namely, SARDeSeg, where a segmentation network is incorporated with a denoising network and guides it to learn and be aware of the semantic information of the input noisy SAR images.
-In addition, a wavelet transformbased connector is introduced to efficiently transmit semantic information between the denoising network and the segmentation network, together with an edge-aware smoothing loss to improve speckle noise suppression while preserving edge features.
-The experimental results demonstrate that the proposed SARDeSeg outperforms state-of-the-art (SOTA) denoising methods for SAR images, particularly in preserving detailed edge features.
+The proposed SARDeSeg outperforms state-of-the-art (SOTA) denoising methods for SAR images, particularly in preserving detailed edge features.
 </div>
 </div>